kilograham/jpsx/README.md

 # History

-I (graham) wrote it back in 2003 basically just because it was exactly the sort of thing people were saying Java was too slow for.
+I (Graham) wrote it back in 2003 basically just because it was exactly the sort of thing people were saying Java was too slow for.
 I had written a C/C++ emu in the late 1990s that I never made publicly available (though some of the code found a home), so I had already done a bunch of the reverse engineering work.

 I have actually done very little to it over time, other than periodically trying it on new JVMs (it should work on anything JDK1.4+, though JDK5 is now probably a sensible minimum).
-I did give a talk on it at JavaOne in 2006.
-I have been meaning to open source it ever since, so thanks to jvilk I now have.
+I also gave a talk on it at JavaOne in 2006, and have been meaning to open source it ever since (though it had so many little things wrong with it that annoyed me, which I had never gotten around to fixing, so it never happened until now).
+Thanks to jvilk for catching me at the right time and convincing me to open source it in all its warty glory.

 # Philosophy

 Since I was writing it in Java, I thought it'd be nice to make it do it in an object oriented style.
-Therefore there are largely encapsulated classes representing the different physical hardware and indeed internal emulation components.
+Therefore there are prett well encapsulated classes representing the different physical hardware and indeed internal emulation components.

-That said, this was written back with the HotSpot client compiler in mind (the server compiler caused way too many compilation pauses back then for game use), so generally
-I always picked speed over pretty code.
+That said, this was written back with the HotSpot client compiler in mind (the server compiler caused way too many compilation pauses back then for game use) so generally I always picked runtime speed over pretty code.

-There are all kinds of optimizations in there (you can read about some of it here http://docs.huihoo.com/javaone/2006/cool-stuff/ts-5547.pdf), some of which still make sense some of which don't, and just make things clunky/ugly.
+There are all kinds of optimizations in there (you can read about some of it here http://docs.huihoo.com/javaone/2006/cool-stuff/ts-5547.pdf), some of which still make sense some of which don't and just make things clunky/ugly.
 Those which are stupid on a modern JVM will probably be removed, though equally I expect that this codebase is likely to be used on lower spec Java platforms in the future, where a lot of this stuff will still matter, so I don't expect to rip it all out if it doesn't actively hurt - we might fork the codebase though.

-## PSX a different platform, JPSX a different style of emulator
+## PSX a different platform; JPSX a different style of emulator

 At least at the time (I don't really follow the emu scene)... there seemed to be a lot of focus in emulators about cycle counting.
-This certainly makes sense in a lot of cases especially older platforms where you really cared where the CRT electron beam was when this cycle executed etc, or you needed to write a sound sample out at exactly this moment etc.
+This certainly makes sense in a lot of cases especially on older platforms where you really cared where the CRT electron beam was when this cycle executed etc, or you needed to write a sound sample out at exactly this moment etc.

-From looking at the PSX, it seemed to be sort of a new breed, with a more mature set of components loosely coupled (via IRQ and DMA) which otherwise carried on largely independently.
-For that reason I decided to emulate each component largely independently.
+Looking at the PSX, it seemed to be sort of a new breed, with a more mature set of components loosely coupled (via IRQ and DMA) which otherwise carried on largely independently.
+For that reason I decided to emulate each component largely independently too.
 Sometimes in separate threads, sometimes synced to external timing events, but coupled via Java synchronization.
-As such for example for example the R3000 emulation (well more accurately it is transcoded/recompiled into bytecode) runs as fast as it can and then blocks.
+As such, for example, the R3000 CPU emulation (well more accurately R300 code is transcoded/recompiled/reoptimized into bytecode) runs as fast as it can and then blocks.

 This turns out to work remarkably well
-(of course JPSX has to detect busy wait loops so as not to hog (busy wait on) the native CPU, or indeed because the PSX level loop timeouts are WAY too short for native hardware),
+(of course JPSX has to detect busy wait loops so as not to hog (busy wait on) the native CPU, and because the PSX level loop timeouts are WAY too short for native hardware).

 That said of course there are badly written bits of PSX code with race conditions which need to be patched or worked around, some perhaps badly designed hardware
-(I spent a LONG time trying to figure out a robust interaction between the CPU thread and CD controller which it seems may never have existed), but in the spirit of philosophy, unless it proves impossible, I'd like JPSX to conntinue in this vain.
+(I spent a LONG time trying to figure out a robust interaction between the CPU thread and CD controller which it seems may never have existed), but in the spirit of philosophy, unless it proves impossible, I'd like JPSX to continue in this vain.

 # More on implementation

 JPSX is built entirely of plug-able components.
 If you look at `jpsx.xml`, you'll see the default definitions that I use.
-The XML format is just a (in)convenience - that will likely be one of the first things to go now this is open sourced.
+The XML format is just a (in)convenience - that might be one of the first things to go now this is open sourced.
 This is parsed into a MachineDefintion internally (see `MachineDefinition.java`)

 Although any part of the emulator can be replaced, it makes less sense to do so with some parts than others; I have three main groupings: